davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 * A **write-release** guarantees that all **preceding** code completes **before** the write-release itself
 * A **read-acquire** guarantees that all **following** code starts **after** the read-acquire itself

-These two rules are called **acquire and release semantics**.
-In the case where your code is handing off ownership of memory across threads, this can be significantly cheaper than using full fences, because it constrains half as much code as our `fence()`-based code.
-And remember, the more freedom a CPU has to reorder the code, the faster it runs!
+Together, these two rules are called **acquire and release semantics**.
+In the case where your code is handing off ownership of memory across threads, this can be significantly cheaper than using full fences, because each of these constrains code only in only one direction.
+Remember, the more freedom a CPU has to reorder the code, the faster it runs!

-Here's an example of the full queue, now with acquire and release semantics.
-I've also now switched over to the full [stdatomic](https://en.cppreference.com/w/c/atomic) API to show what real working code might look like:
+Here's an example of the full queue, now using acquire and release semantics.
+I've also now switched over to the full C++ [stdatomic](https://en.cppreference.com/w/c/atomic) API to show what real working code might look like:

 ```c++
 class toy_queue {